 Toothpaste is a very fine cutting compound (it cleans plaque off your teeth, remember) and most aviation maintenance crews use toothpaste to clean/restore the cockpit windscreen on passenger aircraft.

 When using toothpaste, it’s good to use one that contains baking soda, or you can simply add a little baking soda to a glob of toothpaste in a container and mix it through.
-Then, with a spray bottle mist some water onto the headlight lens and either using a toothbrush (preferably one you won’t be using again that night) or a new/clean microfibre cloth and apply it to the headlight in circular motions.
+Then, with a spray bottle, mist some water onto the headlight lens and either using a toothbrush (preferably one you won’t be using again that night) or a new/clean microfibre cloth apply it to the headlight in circular motions.
 You don’t need to push too hard; let the toothpaste mix do the work.
 If the headlights aren’t yellowed right through, you should be able to see and feel the transformation.
 Once the headlights are clear, simply wash off the excess toothpaste mixture and then wipe dry.

-Now, you need to know that because headlights are covered in a UV protectant to keep the headlights from yellowing and your toothpaste restoration mix will have totally removed that film.
+Now, you need to know that headlights are covered in a UV protectant to keep the headlights from yellowing and your toothpaste restoration mix will have totally removed that film.
 Unless you re-apply a UV protectant, you’ll need to keep cleaning your headlights with this cutting compound mixture or else they’ll yellow very quickly.
 UV protectant is available from auto shops, like Repco, Supercheap Auto, Autobarn, etc.

 If you think it’s a little too DIY to use toothpaste to clean your headlights, then the good news is that most auto stores sell both headlight restoration kits (usually less than $35).
 My old man has used toothpaste to clean the headlights on his old Range Rover (he’s also used it to polish steel), as well as store bought kits.
 The kit he used was the Meguiars Perfect Clarity Headlight Restoration Kit which retails for around $70.

 Using it is pretty simple, and it’s the same process as other commercially available restoration kits.
-You apply a small amount of the cutting compound, sometimes it’s called a cleaning compound, to the provided pad and wipe it across the headline.
+You apply a small amount of the cutting compound, sometimes it’s called a cleaning compound, to the provided pad and wipe it across the headlight.
 With the Meguiars kit you’ll be done when the headlight looks like it’s covered in wax.
 Then, get a damp new/clean microfibre cloth and wipe it across the headlight until its clean.
 Then get another, dry/clean microfibre cloth and wipe the headlight until it’s dry.

 After that, you’ll need to apply two coats of the Meguiars Perfect Clarity Headlight Coating.
 This is the UV protectant and it takes about five minutes to dry.
 Apply a second coat once the first coat is dry.
 Meguiars backs its UV protectant for up to a year.

 Some commercial kits contain graded wet and dry sandpaper, but using sandpaper on your headlights is only something you should do if you’re handy and confident.
-If you’re headlights are at the stage where you need to use sandpaper on them, then it might be worth talking with your local mechanic who will be able to provide the service.
+If your headlights are at the stage where you need to use sandpaper on them, then it might be worth talking with your local mechanic who will be able to provide the service.